lanl/PYSEQM/_sources/Initialization.rst.txt

 **Required if reading molecular structures from a `.xyz` file:**

-Use this to load molecular geometries from `.xyz` files, a standard format for storing atomic positions and elements.
+Use this to load molecular geometries from `.xyz` files

 .. code-block:: python

     from seqm.seqm_functions.read_xyz import read_xyz

-**Required for ground and excited state electronic structure calculations:**
+**Required for single-point ground-state and excited-state electronic structure calculations:**

-This module performs semiempirical quantum mechanical calculations, including total energies, forces, and excited states via methods like CIS.
+This module performs semiempirical quantum mechanical calculations, including total energies, and gradients.

 .. code-block:: python

     from seqm.ElectronicStructure import Electronic_Structure

-**Required for basic Molecular Dynamics simulations:**
+**Required for Molecular Dynamics simulations:**

-Use this for standard molecular dynamics simulations with basic integration, suitable for energy conservation tests and observing free molecular motion.
+Use this for standard energy conserving molecular dynamics simulations

 .. code-block:: python